Cuban solenodon: Behavior

 This species has a varied diet.
 At night, they search the forest floor litter for insects and other invertebrates, fungi, and roots.
 They climb well and feed on fruits, berries, and buds, but have more predatory habits, too.
 With venom from modified salivary glands in the lower jaw, they can kill lizards, frogs, small birds, or even rodents.
 They seem not to be immune to the venom of their own kind, and cage mates have been reported dying after fights.

 Mating

-Cuban solenodons only meet to mate and the male mates with multiple females.
+Cuban solenodons only meet to mate, and the male practices polygyny (i.e. mates with multiple females).
 The males and females are not found together unless they are mating.
 The pair will meet up, mate, then separate.
 The males do not participate in raising any of the young.